Othernet-Project/orfg/README.rst

 title
 -----

 This element commonly contains the channel title.
-In ORFOG, this element shoudld contain the **publisher name**.
+In ORFG, this element shoudld contain the **publisher name**.

 Example::